Music Video

 If the plane went down and you survived

-You ever wondered what your parents meant
+You ever wonder what your parents meant

 When they told you Grandma's in Heaven?

-'Cause I don't feel it like I did back then in a black sedan of depression
+'Cause I don't feel it like I did back then

 And everyone's alright

-I could not afford to see the light
+I cannot afford to see the light

 I don't know what's wrong with me